 Property, plant and equipment are stated at cost, net of accumulated depreciation and amortization.
-Depreciation of plant and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
-Estimated useful lives of the respective assets typically range from twenty to forty years for buildings and improvements and from three to twenty years for machinery and equipment.
+Depreciation of plant and equipment is provided over the estimated useful lives of the respective assets typically range from twenty to forty years for buildings and improvements and from three to twenty years for machinery and equipment.
 Leasehold improvements are amortized based on the underlying lease term, or the asset's estimated useful life, whichever is shorter.